Junction temperature

-Junction temperature, short for transistor junction temperature, is the highest operating temperature of the actual semiconductor in an electronic device.
+Junction temperature, short for transistor junction temperature, is the temperature of the actual semiconductor in an electronic device.
 In operation, it is higher than case temperature and the temperature of the part's exterior.
 The difference is equal to the amount of heat transferred from the junction to case multiplied by the junction-to-case thermal resistance.

 Microscopic effects

 Various physical properties of semiconductor materials are temperature dependent.
 These include the diffusion rate of dopant elements, carrier mobilities and the thermal production of charge carriers.
 At the low end, sensor diode noise can be reduced by cryogenic cooling.
 On the high end, the resulting increase in local power dissipation can lead to thermal runaway that may cause transient or permanent device failure.

 Maximum junction temperature calculation

 Maximum junction temperature (sometimes abbreviated TJMax) is specified in a part's datasheet and is used when calculating the necessary case-to-ambient thermal resistance for a given power dissipation.
 This in turn is used to select an appropriate heat sink if applicable.
 Other cooling methods include thermoelectric cooling and coolants.

 In modern processors from manufacturer such as Intel, AMD, Qualcomm, the core temperature is measured by a network of sensors.
 Every time the temperature sensing network determines that a rise above the specified junction temperature ($T_J$), is imminent, measures such as clock gating, clock stretching, clock speed reduction and others (commonly referred to as thermal throttling) are applied to prevent the temperature to raise further.
 If the applied mechanisms are not compensating enough for the processor to stay below the junction temperature, the device may shut down to prevent permanent damage.